GSA/search-gov-website/admin-center/content/rss.md

 ***Troubleshooting tip:*** We index the content on your RSS feeds from the time you input them in the [Admin Center](https://search.usa.gov/sites/).
 To backfill historical content, temporarily modify your RSS feeds to return more results.
 Leave this larger feed in place for one hour.
 You can do this during off-hours and you don't need to coordinate with us.

-***Did you know?*** You can set up a search box on your website that limits results to your feed.
+***Pro Tips***

-Start with the standard form snippet on the [Code Snippets]({{ site.baseurl }}/manual/code.html) page under the Activate Search tab.
-Change the form action to `action="https://search.usa.gov/search/news` and add the following line to limit the results to your feed.
+You can set up a search box on your website that limits results to your feed.

-`<input type="hidden" name="channel" value="###">`
+* Start with the standard form snippet on the [Code Snippets]({{ site.baseurl }}/admin-center/activate/code.html) page under the Activate Search tab.
+Change the form action to `action="https://search.usa.gov/search/news` and add the following line to limit the results to your feed.<br />`<input type="hidden" name="channel" value="###">`

-The value is the number for your feed ID, which is visible in the URL when you edit your feed in the Admin Center.
+* The value is the number for your feed ID, which is visible in the URL when you edit your feed in the Admin Center.

-***Did you know?*** You can click on the 'Preview' option to see the content we have indexed for each of your RSS feeds.
+* You can click on the 'Preview' option to see the content we have indexed for each of your RSS feeds.

-***Did you know?*** When you [provide us with your YouTube channel]({{ site.baseurl }}/manual/youtube.html), we'll automatically index the RSS feed for your YouTube channel.
+When you [provide us with your YouTube channel]({{ site.baseurl }}/admin-center/content/youtube.html), we'll automatically index the RSS feed for your YouTube channel.

-***Did you know?*** For any feeds that you've extended with a contributor, publisher, or subject [Dublin Core](http://dublincore.org/documents/dcmi-terms/){% external_link %} property, searchers may narrow results by these facets in the [sidebar]({{ site.baseurl }}/manual/display-overview.html) on the results page.
+For any feeds that you've extended with a contributor, publisher, or subject [Dublin Core](http://dublincore.org/documents/dcmi-terms/){% external_link %} property, searchers may narrow results by these facets in the [sidebar]({{ site.baseurl }}/admin-center/display/display-overview.html) on the results page.